basecamp/kamal-proxy/README.md

-# kamal-proxy - A minimal HTTP proxy for zero-downtime deployments 🪂
+# Kamal Proxy - A minimal HTTP proxy for zero-downtime deployments

 ## What it does

-`kamal-proxy` is a tiny HTTP proxy, designed to make it easy to coordinate zero-downtime deployments.
-By running a web application behind `kamal-proxy` you can deploy changes to it without interruping any of the traffic that's in progress.
+Kamal Proxy is a tiny HTTP proxy, designed to make it easy to coordinate zero-downtime deployments.
+By running your web applications behind Kamal Proxy, you can deploy changes to them without interruping any of the traffic that's in progress.
+No particular cooperation from an application is required for this to work.

-No particular cooperation from the application is required for this to work.
+Kamal Proxy is designed to work as part of [Kamal](https://kamal-deploy.org/), which provides a complete deployment experience including container packaging and provisioning.
+However, Kamal Proxy could also be used standalone or as part of other deployment tooling.

 ## A quick overview